qunicorn/qunicorn-core/docs/tutorials/pilot_tutorial.rst

 How to create a new pilot
 =========================================
-Hint: To see it on a live example:
+For a step-by-step example see:
 :doc:`Create a Qunicorn-Pilot <pilot_tutorial_demo>`